Insight · May 2026

 Time between vulnerability disclosure and exploitation, excluding zero-days.
 Snapshot taken at December 31st each year.
 2026 is predictive.

 What you see is not a collapse.
-The mean patch window expanded sharply
+The mean patch window has remained

 So where does the "collapsing patch window" narrative come from?
 Mostly from looking